 While two-piece toilets remain the most popular choice for American bathrooms, a one-piece toilet may be the better option because they take up less space, making them perfect for smaller bathrooms.

-A single-piece toilet has no joint between the toilet and bowl, so there are fewer exposed pipes and flushing elements.
+A single-piece toilet has no joint between the tank and the bowl, so there are fewer exposed pipes and flushing elements.
 And, since one-piece toilets are better protected from outside elements like excess moisture, they tend to last longer.
 That said, if a crack does develop in your one-piece, the entire toilet would need to be replaced.

 Price is often a major factor when choosing a new toilet.
 Two-piece toilets are generally less of an investment than one-piece toilets - and cost is often the biggest differentiator.
 One-piece toilets are more expensive and have a modern feel, but cost disparity really only occurs when comparing high-end models.
 In the long run, a one-piece toilet may pay off if you can stomach the upfront cost.